koji-project/koji/docs/source/content_generator_metadata.rst

    epoch.
 -  owner: The owner of the build task in username format.
 This field is optional.
+-  build_id: Reserved build ID.
+This field is optional.
 -  extra: A map of extra metadata associated with the build, which must include one of: